lbillingham/TheSlack-wiki/The-Judy2k-Slack.md

 We do not have many rules, but they are:

 * **Be nice**
-* Conversations in #jobs are private and sensitive, and are not to be shared outside of the Slack, and only carefully outside of #jobs
+* Conversations in certain channels, especially #jobs and #mental-health, are private and sensitive, and are not to be shared outside of the Slack, and only carefully outside of the channel itself.
+Members should be careful about sharing anything from the Slack which should be considered privileged information.

 Not being nice could include: